GoateePFE/PowerShellSummit2019/Lab_01_PowerShell_Policies.md

 1. In that same PowerShell session now run the cmdlet `Get-NetAdapter`.

+1. Module logging appears in two places.
+PowerShell 3.0 began logging it first.
+Open up Windows Event Viewer or use PowerShell to see if you can find the `Get-NetAdapter` command in the `Windows PowerShell` log under event ID `800`.

+    `Get-WinEvent -LogName 'Windows PowerShell' -FilterXPath '*[System[(EventID=800)]]' -MaxEvents 5 | Format-Table TimeCreated, Message -Wrap`

-1. Using either Windows Event Viewer or PowerShell see if you can find the `Get-NetAdapter` command in the `Microsoft-Windows-PowerShell/Operational` log under event ID `4103`.
+1. PowerShell 5.0 began logging it in a second location with a slightly different message body.
+Using either Windows Event Viewer or PowerShell see if you can find the `Get-NetAdapter` command in the `Microsoft-Windows-PowerShell/Operational` log under event ID `4103`.

     `Get-WinEvent -LogName 'Microsoft-Windows-PowerShell/Operational' -FilterXPath '*[System[(EventID=4103)]]' -MaxEvents 5 | Format-Table TimeCreated, Message -Wrap`

+1. Notice that there is a lot of noise in these logs.
+This will be true for all the logs you use in this lab.
+Once you identify the events with the command and output study the data fields in the message body (UserId, HostName, HostId, HostApplication, RunspaceId, etc.) These data values can be correlated for forensic details across sessions and users.

-1. Enable this policy using these commands in an elevated console:
+1. Enable this policy using these commands in an elevated PowerShell console:

     ```
     $BasePath   = 'HKLM:\Software\Policies\Microsoft\Windows\PowerShell\ModuleLogging'